USD ($)

 We will understand the functionality of the router based on the below scenario.
 Understanding IP addressing is essential before proceeding as these are the critical elements of network building blocks.

-In a corporate network or a small home office network, typically router's interface connects to an internal network called the local area network (LAN) and the other interface connects to the internet or WAN or network gateway.
+In a corporate or small home office network, a router typically connects to an internal network known as the local area network (LAN) and to the Internet or WAN.
+When a device on the LAN sends a data packet, the router receives it and checks the destination IP address.

 banner image